CivicaDigital/MongoRocks/README.md

 | `$nor` | Joins query clauses with a logical NOR returns all documents that fail to match both clauses.           |
 | `$or`  | Joins query clauses with a logical OR returns all documents that match the conditions of either clause. |

-The not clause deserves some special mention, it is the set of not returned by an inclusive search.
+The not clause deserves some special mention, it is the set of documents not returned by an inclusive search (i.e. not, not the documents).
 When it comes to arrays the behaviour can be a bit unintuitive.
 If you recall, when searching for a value against an array field, Mongo will iterate all the values looking for any match.
-Not, however, looks through the array checking that all the elements satisfy the not clause.
+The not operator looks through all the values in the array checking that all the elements satisfy the not clause.

 Consider this document: